eqlabs/starknet-multisig/README.md

 If your function takes in an _array_ parameter you have to flatten the array and provide its length before the values.
 So, for example, if your array is `[5, 6, 34]` you should enter parameters `3 5 6 34`.

 All parameters need to be in integer format.
 If you need for example a _string_ parameter, you need to convert it first.
+If you need to use `Uint256` types, remember that they require two parameters: low and high bits (see below example).

-### Example test
+### Example use case

-If you just want to test the multisig functionality, you can use a previously deployed test contract with the following information:
+A typical use case would be for the multisig to contain some valuable assets.
+For testing this kind of realistic scenario you can use any StarkNet ERC-20 token.

+Probably easiest would be to use ArgentX's test token: https://argentlabs.github.io/argent-x/

+Here's how you could test the use case:

+1. Create the multisig
+1. Mint yourself some tokens.
+You can see those in your wallet as _TEST Token_.
+1. Send some of those tokens to the multisig (so the multisig contract holds the tokens)
+1. Create a transaction for the multisig to send some of the tokens elsewhere (to a new wallet, for example).
+You should use the following parameters:
-- Target contract address: `0x559c07ca27a08d1b0c8783b7dc588b4ed384e75c7974c5d3e43c96879b22216`
+   1. Target contract address: `0x7394cbe418daa16e42b87ba67372d4ab4a5df0b05c6e554d158458ce245bc10` (the contract address of the test token)
-- Target function name: `set_balance`
+   1. Target function name: `transfer`
-- Target function parameters: any integer (for example `123`)

-After you have successfully executed your test transaction, you can read the contract's balance with the `get_balance` function at https://goerli.voyager.online/contract/0x559c07ca27a08d1b0c8783b7dc588b4ed384e75c7974c5d3e43c96879b22216#readContract
+   1. Target function parameters: target address (who should receive the tokens) and amount.
+Note that the amount is `Uint256` type, so if you want to transfer _5_ tokens you have to enter `5 0`.
+So the full parameters could be something like: `0x123 5 0`
+1. Confirm and execute the transaction

 ## Future development

 In near future we'll get here:

 - A clearer UI
-- Possibility to transfer value (once StarkNet has the concept of 'value')
 - Possibly an option to use an account contract as multisig
 - Possibly off-chain signatures